DidacBA/DidacBA.github.io/about.md

 Get in touch at:
 [Linkedin](https://www.linkedin.com/in/didac-bigorda/)

-Want to learn more about my journey?
+Want to learn more about my journey and great post-it skills?
 Check out this video!:
 {% include youtube.html id="M-D20T04DsM" %}